On the App Store

 Avast ye!
 Here ARRR the rules:

-Register: All 2024 Treasure Hunters must register by 7:00 PM on Monday, July 22, 2024.
-Treasure Hunters may register at any Cornerstone Bank in York County.
+Register: All 2025 Treasure Hunters must register by 7:00 PM on Monday, July 7, 2025.
+Treasure Hunters may register at any Cornerstone Bank in York County or online.
 Anyone is eligible to participate in the Treasure Hunt except York News-Times employees and members of their immediate families or households.
 You must be registered to be eligible to win the full $1,000 Grand Prize.

-The Medallion: The person finding the medallion should present it at the York News-Times office at 327 Platte Avenue in York during regular business hours for verification.
-If the medallion is not turned in to the York News-Times office before August 15, 2024, the York News-Times reserves the right to terminate the hunt and donate the prize money to charity.
+The Medallion: The person finding the medallion should present it at the York News-Times office at 205 S. Lincoln Avenue, Suite 204 in York during regular business hours for verification.
+If the medallion is not turned in to the York News-Times office before July 22, 2025, the York News-Times reserves the right to terminate the hunt and donate the prize money to charity.

 Prize: You must be registered to be eligible to win the full $1,000 Grand Prize.
 Anyone that turns in the Treasure Hunt Medallion that is not registered will win a $500 Prize.
 The prize money will be awarded as a York Chamber Card.